BorisJung/BorisJung.github.io/HM7044_repair.md

 I was lucky enough to get a Hameg HM7044 384W Power Supply practically for free.
 It got sorted out, because the current meter display is supposedly defect.

-This page and repository documents the steps in the repair process.
+This page and repository serves as documentation for the steps in the repair process.

 ## Error diagnostics and description